DSP-Tan/ogham-cloud/scraper/Notes.md

 We will also want a function which check what papers are already downloaded, and if they are already downloaded to not download them again.

+We will also want a syncing function, that syncs local with gcs, or gcs with local.
+Or both ways.
+Which does not delete but just makes sure that all if a file is in one place it is also in another; and which updates the download ledger with the addressses.

 # Error handling and waiting

 With Selenium it seems it is very important to wait for the pages to load before you try to find a given